raravi/login-server-express/README.md

 * **APP_PASSWORD**: Password for the above APP_EMAIL.
 * **APP_RESETEMAIL**: The Email that is displayed in the 'From' field in the mail sent.
 * **APP_RESETLINK**: Link to reset password.
 For e.g., https://www.myapp.com/reset-password
-* **APP_VALIDATIONLINK**: Link to validate email for a new user.
+* **APP_VALIDATELINK**: Link to validate email for a new user.
 For e.g., https://www.myapp.com/validate-email
 * **APP_CLIENTURL**: The URL of your Client application which will connect to this server.
 For e.g., https://www.myapp.com

 ## Usage